chumbleycode/dbr/README.md

 # TELIS AND REGRESSION:
 # A MORE ELABORATE EXAMPLE WITH OPTIONAL PARAMETERS
 ########################################################
-# HEURISTICAL FILTER ON UNCORRECTED P.VALUE, OR logFC, NOT AN INFERENCE
+# HEURISTICAL FILTER ON UNCORRECTED P.VALUE, OR LOGFC, NOT AN INFERENCE
-# OPTIONALLY SELECT TFBM MATRIX "which_matrix"
+# OPTIONALLY SELECT TFBM MATRIX "WHICH_MATRIX"
-# OPTIONALLY SELECT INTERESTING TFBMS "which_tfbms"
+# OPTIONALLY SELECT INTERESTING TFBMS "WHICH_TFBMS"
-# OPTIONAL SET OF METHODS (p_npar, p_par, which require tT_sub be specified)
+# OPTIONAL SET OF METHODS (P_NPAR, P_PAR, WHICH REQUIRE TT_SUB BE SPECIFIED)

 # db
 ttT %>%